mrelnoob/ppl.fanf_tits/README.md

 to contain all the R code I used to clean, explore, and analyse the data from the urban tits reproduction study launched in 2021 in the context of the PubPrivLands project.
-The aim was to investigate the importance of foraging habitat connectivity and patch size to explain the breeding success of urban Great tits (*Parus major*) and Blue tits (*Cyanistes caeruleus*) in Dijon, France.
-In accordance to the FAIR (Findable, Accessible, Interoperable, Reusable) principles of open-science, you will find in the `ppl.fanf_tits` repository all the **data and codes** I used to produce the results presented in the manuscript we submitted to *Journal of Biogeography* and that is currently called “Foraging habitat connectivity is more important than local habitat quantity to explain urban tits breeding success”.
-Upon acceptance, I will update this file to link it to the DOI of the article (if you intend to reuse this dataset, please cite the associated article in your own communications).
+The aim was to investigate the importance of foraging habitat connectivity and greenspace patch size to explain the breeding success of urban Great tits (*Parus major*) and Blue tits (*Cyanistes caeruleus*) in Dijon, France.
+In accordance to the FAIR (Findable, Accessible, Interoperable, Reusable) principles of open-science, you will find in the `ppl.fanf_tits` repository all the **data and codes** I used to produce the results presented in the manuscript we submitted to *Landscape and Urban Planning* and that is currently called “Size doesn’t always matter: greenspace connectivity can offset insufficient habitat patch size to improve urban tits breeding success”. **Upon acceptance**, I will update this file to link it to the DOI of the article and deposit the data and metadata to a more permanent repository such as Zenodo (if you intend to reuse this dataset, please cite the associated reference in your own communications).

+Note that, for obvious reasons, there may be slight differences in the name of the variables between the manuscript and the code.
+For instance, that is the case for the two *variables of interest*, namely “greenspace area” (called “patch_area” in the code) and “greenspace connectivity” (called “log_F_metric_d2b1” or simply “F_metric” in the code).
+But mostly, the names are pretty straightforward to understand.
 If you have any question, feel free to contact me through my Github profile or using the e-mail address given in the manuscript.

 ## Content